wetryingtodorock/getblock-docs/en/rpc-service/dgb/json-rpc/dgb_abortrescan.md

 ---
-title: dgb:abortrescan \[POST\] {disallowed}
+title: dgb:abortrescan  {disallowed} - DigiByte
-description: Stops current wallet rescan triggered by an RPC call, e.g. by animportprivkey call.
-Note Use getwalletinfo to query the scanningprogress.
+description: Example code for the dgb:abortrescan  {disallowed} json-rpc method. Сomplete guide on how to use dgb:abortrescan  {disallowed} json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters